Still Old-Fashioned? Shift to e-Fashion.

 What is e-Fashion and what's its role in fashion's digital transformation?

-Despite all the tragedy surrounding the pandemic, some major brands have been able to realign and accelerate their digital strategy, managing to overcome the challenges of creating and producing while avoiding the physical approach, using 3D design and digital technology instead.
+Despite all the tragedy surrounding the pandemic, some major brands have been able to realign and accelerate their digital strategy.
+They have managed to overcome the challenges of creating and producing while avoiding the physical approach, using 3D design and digital technology instead.
+When life gave them lemons they digitized those lemons to avoid overstocking.

 Digitizing product development has proven to be a competitive advantage and has helped brands' revenues increase, even in times of pandemic and economic downturn.
-Companies that have embraced 3D design, whether by working with third parties or investing in an in-house 3D digital design team, and are investing in the creation of digital material libraries, artificial intelligence to identify trends and cloud-based platforms for data intelligence and product management, are closer to implementing a digital product development plan, leveraging the gains from using 3D assets.
+Companies that have embraced 3D design - whether by working with third parties or investing in an in-house 3D digital design team - are investing in the creation of digital material libraries, artificial intelligence to identify trends, and cloud-based platforms for data intelligence and product management, are closer to implementing a digital product development plan, leveraging the gains from using 3D assets.

-The key to success, however, is to build a product development plan that takes into account the entire process, leveraging the full potential of 3D to transform product imaging, sales, marketing, supply chain and production management.
+The key to success comes down to more than just gizmos.
+It’s vital to build a product development plan that considers the entire process, leveraging the full potential of 3D to transform product imaging, sales, marketing, supply chain and production management.
 It is crucial to avoid approaching digital product development as a deployment project, but instead focus on widespread adoption through an explicit 3D and digitization strategy.
+You won’t get there by accident, so it’s best to lay out a plan.

-A shift to e-Fashion will be inevitable and the brands that realize this sooner and start working on taking the product development digitization further by usign 3D assets to connect design, manufacturing, sales and marketing in a true end-to-end digital strategy will gain greater advantage over their competitors.
+A shift to e-Fashion will be inevitable and the brands that realize this sooner and start working on taking the product development digitization further by using 3D assets to connect design, manufacturing, sales and marketing in a true end-to-end digital strategy will gain greater advantages over their competitors.